 Unfortunately, Edge blocks that were once critical are now relatively simple for bad actors to overcome.
 Over time, less traffic is blocked here, but it remains an important part of the stack.

 Edge blocks are designed to be automatic.
-In the case of false positive, senders will be notified and told how to address their issue.
+In the case of false positive, senders are notified and told how to address their issue.
 Connectors from trusted partners with limited reputation can ensure deliverability, or temporary overrides can be put in place, when onboarding new endpoints.

 Network throttling protects Office 365 infrastructure and customers from Denial of Service (DOS) attacks by limiting the number of messages that can be submitted by a specific set of infrastructure.

-IP reputation and throttling will block messages being sent from known bad connecting IP addresses.
-If a specific IP sends many messages in a short period of time they will be throttled.
+IP reputation and throttling blocks messages being sent from known bad connecting IP addresses.
+If a specific IP sends many messages in a short period of time, they'll be throttled.

-Domain reputation will block any messages being sent from a known bad domain.
+Domain reputation blocks any messages being sent from a known bad domain.

 Directory-based edge filtering blocks attempts to harvest an organization's directory information through SMTP.